The Splendid Source: Plot

 Kidnapped and thrown on a plane, they land on a remote island.
 They are led by the men in suits through a jungle wilderness to a large stone temple.
 The Dean of the Secret Order of Dirty Joke Writers appears from the shadows and leads the group into a large library, where the world's greatest geniuses study.
 The Dean explains that many of the world's greatest geniuses have come together to create dirty jokes and tailor jokes to where the need is greatest.
 The Dean takes them into a dark room.
 He reveals that they will not be permitted to leave the island now that they know about the network of joke distribution agents, like the bellhop.
 They are locked in a jail cell.
 As a diversion, Peter stabs Cleveland with a pencil.
 When the guard opens the door to investigate, the prisoners escape.
 They are recaptured by the Dean and his armed guards immediately.
 As they are about to be shot by the guards, an old man claims he has just written the world's greatest dirty joke and then suddenly dies.
 Peter snatches a small piece of paper that the man dropped as he died, containing the joke.
 The prisoners escape with the joke on a small plane.
 As they fly over the secret enclave, it is destroyed in a fireball resulting from a burning drapery that Peter had set alight with a candle.

-Quagmire bemoans that they destroyed the source of all dirty jokes.
-Joe quickly realize that Peter has best one ever written.
+Quagmire bemoans that they destroyed the source of all dirty jokes, but Joe quickly realizes that Peter has the best one ever written.
 Peter, Joe, Cleveland and Quagmire then fly off into the sunset, after finding out the supposed greatest joke ever written is "Guess what?
 Chicken butt!"
 Peter doubts that that is really the world's greatest joke.
 Cleveland replies "No, this is!," and then stabs Peter with a pencil and requests to be taken to Virginia.

 In the final scene, Peter introduces footage of an ape scratching himself instead of a public service announcement from the March of Dimes Foundation.
-However, in the uncut version, he tells the entirety of Quagmire's joke, then goes to change himself.
+However, in the uncut version, he tells the entirety of Quagmire's joke, then goes to change himself after soiling himself again.